bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 00:54:34

-Yeah, when I was doing an ASSUMEUTXO, I didn't do a BIP for that.
+Yeah, when I was doing an AssumeUTXO, I didn't do a BIP for that.
 Partly at the time because I think I was intimidated, but partly because it seemed like an implementation detail for Bitcoin Core.
 And so I was like, OK, well, this needs to be.